 I often get the feeling that the majority of people who own and maintain skis across this great land of ours have a yearly tune up performed.
 They do this seemingly without any idea what it means to tune a ski.
 The skier drops off their skis at the local shop and returns a few days later to pick them up after shelling out a few bucks for the work.
 What has been done?
 They have been tuned and now they (should) ski better.
 Hmmm…wish you knew more about what you are getting in return for your hard earned money?
 What is this mysterious tuning process?
-Did you just shell out fifty bucks to have your ski well cleaned and given back?
+Did you just shell out Seventy bucks to have your ski well tuned and given back?
 Did they tune it like a piano?
 What’s up?

 It is important to know that shops will vary greatly in what they consider a tune up.
 Factors such as the equipment that they use will also affect the tune process and quality.
 Not to be overlooked of is the training and ability of the ski tech that actually works on your precious sticks.
 I am pointing out that not all tunes are created equal!
 At ROCK ON WHEELS we evaluate every ski that comes in for service and make our honest recommendations on what specific service we should provide on a case by case basis.
 With that said here is a very basic description of what we do here between the time you drop off your skis to get the standard “ski/snowboard tune up” and the time you pick them up.